 Glyphosate, the main ingredient in Monsanto’s Roundup herbicide, is the most-used agricultural chemical ever.
 Mounting scientific evidence of its human health impacts indicates that it may also be the most devastating.

 TAKE ACTION!
 Tell the EPA: Ban Monsanto’s carcinogenic glyphosate-based Roundup weedkiller!
 Sign our petition.
-Please add your own comments, especially if you or your loved ones have been sickened by exposure to glyphosate.

 The U.S. Environmental Protection Agency (EPA) has been conducting its required 15-year re-registration review of glyphosate since 2009.
-The agency was supposed to reapprove or ban the chemical by the end of 2015.
+The agency was supposed to either reapprove or ban the chemical by the end of 2015.
 We assumed that glyphosate would get the stamp of approval for another 15 years while President Obama was still in office.

 Then, in March 2015, the World Health Organization’s (WHO) panel of cancer experts, the International Agency for Research on Cancer (IARC), did its own review of the latest science on glyphosate.
 The IARC panel of 17 scientists unanimously agreed to reclassify the chemical as a probable human carcinogen.